 Emergency Services Health only offers top level cover because we genuinely care for the health and wellbeing of the emergency services community and it is important to us that our members know they will be comprehensively covered for health services they may require, especially the unpredictable.

 Complaints against health insurers are commonly related to misunderstandings about what is covered for hospital treatment in a policy, and so we keep our products simple by only offering top level hospital coverage which boasts no excesses, co-payments or exclusions, plus you have your choice of recognised provider.

 I hardly ever make claims, what’s the point of keeping my cover?

 It’s important to remember that the point of insurance is to be a safety net for the unexpected.
 You can never predict what health issues or injuries you or your family may be faced with in the future, but by maintaining your health insurance through Emergency Services Health you can enjoy the peace of mind of knowing that we’ll have your back if or when you need us most.

 Of course preventative health is also important to consider, and can help ward off more serious health issues down the track, so if you feel like you’ve not been getting the most out of your cover now is a good time to think about what measures you could be taking to maintain your good health.
 For example if you have Extras cover with us you may consider booking in a dentist appointment, a consult with a dietitian or visiting a podiatrist.

 I haven’t received my premium change notification.
 How do I get it?

-A copy of your premium change notification will be sent to you by email or post (depending on your preference).
-If you have any issues you can give us a call on 1300 703 703 or email us at email@example.com and we’ll be happy to help.
+A copy of your premium change notification will be sent to you by email or post (depending on your preference) as soon as possible - usually late February/ early March.
+If you have any issues you can give us a call on 1300 703 703 or email us at firstname.lastname@example.org and we’ll be happy to help.